-This unit introduced strategic management, while providing an overview of how the field has evolved from historical perspective.
+This unit introduced strategic management while providing an overview of how the field has evolved from a historical perspective.
 Given the complexity of managing firms, schools of thought on strategic management have briefly covered the various approaches to managing firms from a strategic perspective while highlighting their relevance and significance.
-Definition of key terms used in the field, such as mission, vision, strategy, goals and objectives were briefly discussed to explain how the strategic management framework can be used effectively.
+Definition of key terms used in the field, such as mission, vision, strategy, goals, and objectives were briefly discussed to explain how the strategic management framework can be used effectively.

-Choose a Hospitality and Tourism organization and research this company's vision, mission, goals, and objectives.
-Critically evaluate and compare them with those of other H&T companies.
-What are the similarities and differences?
-Which aspects do you like in this statements and why?

-Study Questions

-- 1. Explain the origins of strategy and strategic management - 2.
-List the main schools of thought, and explain their premises on strategic management. - 3.
-Why are there different schools of thought on strategic management? - 4.
-Define strategic management, vision, mission, goals, objectives, and tactics. - 5.
-Do you think it is important for Hospitality and Tourism companies to have such statements as in number four question above?

-- Harrigton, R. (2000).
+Harrigton, R. (2000).
 Environmental uncertainty within the hospitality industry: Exploring the measure of dynamism and complexity between restaurant segments.
-Journal of Hospitality and Tourism Research, 25(4), 386-398. - Harrington, R. and Kendall, K. (2006).
+Journal of Hospitality and Tourism Research, 25(4), 386-398.

+Harrington, R., & Kendall, K. (2006).
 Strategy implementation success: The moderating effects of size and environmental complexity and the mediating effects of involvement.
-Journal of Hospitality and Tourism Research, 30(2), 170-190. - Jogaratnam, G. and and Law, R. (2006).
-Environmental scanning and information source utilization: Exploring the behavior of Hong kong hotel and tourism executives.
-Journal of Hospitality and Tourism Research, 30(2), 170-190. - Mintzberg, Henry, Ahlstrand, B. W., Lampel, J. (1998).
+Journal of Hospitality and Tourism Research, 30, 170-190.

+Jogaratnam, G., & Law, R. (2006).
+Environmental scanning and information source utilization: Exploring the behavior of Hong Kong hotel and tourism executives.
+Journal of Hospitality and Tourism Research, 30, 191-200.

+Mintzberg, H, Ahlstrand, B. W., & Lampel, J. (1998).
 Strategy safari: A guided tour through the wilds of strategic management.
-New York: The Free Press. - Okums, F. and Roper, A. (1999).
+New York: The Free Press.

+Okums, F., & Roper, A. (1999).
 A review of disparate approaches to strategy implementation in hospitality firms.
 Journal of Hospitality and Tourism Research.
+23, 21-39.

-23(1), 21-39. - Okumus, F. (2002).
+Okumus, F. (2002).
 Can hospitality researchers contribute to the strategic management literature?
-International Journal of Hospitality Management, 21, 105-110. - Okumus, F. (2004).
-Potential challenges of employing a formal environmental scanning approach in hospitality organization.
-International Journal of Hospitality Management, 23, 123-143. - Okumus, F., Altinay, L., and Chathoth, K. P. (2010).
+International Journal of Hospitality Management, 21, 105-110.

+Okumus, F. (2004).
+Potential challenges of employing a formal environmental scanning approach in a hospitality organization.
+International Journal of Hospitality Management, 23, 123-143.

+Okumus, F., Altinay, L., & Chathoth, K. P. (2010).
 Strategic Management for Hospitality and Tourism, 1st ed.
+Burlington: Elsevier.

-Burlington: Elservier. - Olsen, M.D., West, J., and Tse, E (2006).
-Strategic Management in Hospitality Industry, 3^r edition.
-Prentice Hall, New York. - Porter, M. E. (1980) Competitive Strategy.
+Olsen, M.D., West, J., & Tse, E (2006).
+Strategic Management in Hospitality Industry, 3rd edition.
+Prentice Hall, New York.

+Porter, M. E. (1980) Competitive Strategy.
 New York: The Press.

+i.
+Strategic management is a field of study that involves the process through which firms define their missions, visions, goals, and objectives, as well as craft and execute strategies at various levels of the firms' hierarchies to create and sustain a competitive advantage. ii.
+The strategic management process can be administered at three major levels: corporate, business, and functional levels in a corporate hospitality and tourism organization. iii.
+The owner of the hotel organization, Mr. Adebisi and his executives must first define its mission, goals, and objectives.